Agnes Elizabeth Slack: Life

 Slack was born in Ripley, Derbyshire in 1858.
 Her Liberal Wesleyan Methodist parents were Mary Ann (born Bamford) and Thomas Slack.
 Her father made bricks and her elder brother, John Bamford Slack, would become a minister and politician.
 At the age of 14 she was sent to a boarding school in Lincoln.
 Methodists believed in temperance and religion was Slack's life's work.

 In 1895 she became the secretary of the National British Temperance Women's Association and the World's Women's Christian Temperance Union.

-Slack had good connections with American Woman's Christian Temperance Union and she referred to their President, Lillian Stevens as "mother".
-She continued her education afterwards attending summer schools at Oxford and Cambridge in bible studies before the first world war.
+Slack had good connections with the American Woman's Christian Temperance Union and she referred to their President, Lillian Stevens as "mother".
+She continued her education afterwards attending summer schools at Oxford and Cambridge in bible studies before the First World War.
 During this time she established strong links with the American vice-President Anna Adams Gordon in Boston.
 Gordon became the President of the Woman's Christian Temperance Union when Stevens died in 1914.
-In 1920 the USA banned alcohol.
+In 1920 the United States banned alcohol.

 In 1925 there were two women's temperance organisation's in the UK, because of a disagreement over the suffrage movement in 1893.
 She was the last President of the National British Temperance Women's Association until it merged with the Women's Total Abstinence Union.
 As a result, she was the founding President of the National British Women's Total Abstinence Union.
 The following year, her niece Aelfrida Tillyard, published the first biography of her life, documenting her travels to Canada, America, Scandinavia and South Africa.
 In the same year she became the first woman to preach at Wesley's Chapel.

 Slack married an architect named Charles Saunders in 1943 and she died in Kettering in 1946.